edgedb/edgedb/docs/reference/http.rst

 HTTP API
 ========

-Using HTTP, you may check the health of your EdgeDB instance, check metrics on your instance, and make queries.
+Using HTTP, you may check the health of your Gel instance, check metrics on your instance, and make queries.